Do anti-depressants work?

-One final question I want to address is “what should you do if you are already taking anti-depressants?”
+One final question I want to address is, “what should you do if you are already taking anti-depressants?”
 I appreciate that you may wish to stop taking them after reading this article.
 My advice is to be cautious and to take it slow.
-You can experience side-effects if you suddenly stop taking them.
+You can experience side effects if you suddenly stop taking them.
 These might include high anxiety, dizziness, headaches and feeling sick.

-If you decide you want to come off them, then it is sensible to discuss this with your prescriber and to work out a reduction plan.
+If you decide you want to come off them, then it is sensible to discuss this with your prescriber and work out a reduction plan.
 This will probably involve gradually reducing your dose over several weeks.

 It would be wise to consider whether you are ready for this.
 Feelings aren’t dangerous, but they can be painful.
 You may need to ensure you are taking care of yourself and you have a support network around you.
-In addition, if you feel you would benefit from exploring events from your past, then talking to a counsellor is also likely to be a useful form of support.
+In addition, if you feel you would benefit from exploring events from your past, talking to a counsellor is also likely to be a valuable form of support.